barbazul/1kfa/mod_guide_gm.md

 a character that doesn't really exist moving around in a purely imagined world.

-Think about how this player has signalled what they've found fun.
+Think about how this player has signaled what they've found fun.
 Do they seem to enjoy the fictional parts of the game, or the mechanical parts?

 If they're enjoying the fiction, ask them what would happen to this character